BerkeleyLearnVerify/Scenic/docs/_templates/autosummary/module.rst

 .. automodule:: {{ fullname }}

-   {% if attributes or functions or classes or exceptions %}
+   {% if functions or classes or exceptions %}
    Summary of Module Members
    =========================